 - Occupational Safety and Health Administration (OSHA) – An organization whose mission is to assure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance

 Contact Experienced Fiber Optic Splicing Contractors

-FiberTechs is your first call partner for quality, reliable fiber splicing services.
-We are proud to serve customers in New Jersey, New York, and the surrounding area including Maryland, Delaware, Pennsylvania, and Virginia.
+FiberTechs is your first call partner for quality, reliable fiber splicing services, both inside and outside plant (OSP).
+We are proud to serve customers in New Jersey, New York, and the surrounding area including Maryland, Delaware, Pennsylvania, Connecticut, and Virginia.
 Contact us today to discuss your fiber optic or structured cable system project!